 SkyGuard Cutdown

-Parachute Retaining Ring
+Top Retaining Ring

-Balloon Retaining Ring
+Bottom Retaining Ring

 Moisture Plug

-The moisture plug fits securely into the top of the parachute retaining ring, sealing the release mechanism against moisture.
+The moisture plug fits securely into the top of the top retaining ring, sealing the release mechanism against moisture.
 This protective measure helps prevent icing or fouling, ensuring reliable operation in various weather conditions.

 Configuration